NurjahanJ/flutter_calculator/README.md

 * History - Records activity for present session

 ### First time using Flutter:
-* It is easy and simple
+* It is easy, simple, fast and convenient
-* Fast and convenient
 * I was able to make the calculator without much issues

 ## Calculator